anujs2099/ansible-course-imran-afzal/README.md

 # handlers are tasks that only run when notified to start, reload, restart, and stop services but not if the configuration is unchanged

+# when condition is used with facts gathered by the setup module